slavaheroes/breil-algonauts-challenge/README.md

 Repository to store code of BREIL members for Algonauts 2023 challenge

 Little review of current existing files:

 `algonauts_2023_challenge_tutorial.ipynb` - provided jupyter notebook by challenge hosts.
 It contains some visualizations of data, and baseline method for prediction using AlexNet.
+> Remark: I removed this notebook from the repository due to its huge size.
+Please access it by [Link](https://colab.research.google.com/drive/1bLJGP3bAo_hAOwZPHpiSHKlt97X9xsUw?usp=share_link)

 `alexnet_submission.py` - .py version of the above notebook.
 It iterates over 8 subjects and saves prediction scores.